Clonal hematopoiesis: Comorbidities

 In addition to its effects on those who would otherwise be considered healthy, CHIP may have implications in certain disease contexts.
 It has been shown that patients with CHIP who receive autologous stem cell transplantation (ASCT) as part of their treatment for lymphoma have worse outcomes than patients without CHIP.
 The poorer prognosis for these patients is due to both an increase in subsequent therapy-related myeloid neoplasms and increased risk for cardiovascular mortality.
+Clonal expansion may be related to inflammaging, the low-level systemic inflammation implicated in age-related chronic illnesses.
+Aging and persistent inflammation both exhaust normal hematopoietic stem cells by requiring increased proliferation to replenish immune cells.
+CHIP has been documented in people with HIV infection and autoimmune disease.
+Interferons, Interleukin-6, TNF-alpha and the TGF-beta pathway are all thought to play a role in inflammaging as it relates to hematologic malignancies.

+Inherited bone marrow failure syndromes carry a risk of myeloid malignancy, particularly when there are germ line mutations in CEBPA, DDX41, GATA2, RUNX1, or SAMD9/9L.
+Examples include ribosomopathies such as Schwachman-Diamond syndrome, in which mutations in EIF6 may lead to aberrant p53 activation; Severe Congenital Neutropenia, in which CSF3R mutation may lead to myeloid hyperproliferation; telomeropathies such as dyskeratosis congenita with acquired mutations in the TERT promoter, and Fanconi anemia.
+Inherited DNMT3A mutations cause Tatton-Brown-Rahman syndrome, characterized by larger body habitus and intellectual disability.

+Inherited bone marrow failure syndromes represent a kind of premature aging of the bone marrow.
+In patients with these syndromes and in elderly patients, mutations associated with Clonal Hematopoiesis may arise as an adaptive response to a progressively deteriorating hematopoietic niche, i.e., a depleting pool of Hematopoietic stem cells.
+The mutated stem cells then acquire a self-renewal advantage.

 Treatment

 There are currently no therapies for slowing or targeting CHIP mutations.
 Together with the fact that progression from CHIP to outright hematologic malignancy remains infrequent, medical experts have argued against preemptive screening for CHIP but suggest routine follow-up for incidental CHIP findings.

 Associated disorders

 Clonal hematopoiesis is sometimes compared to the unrelated blood disorders of monoclonal gammopathy of undetermined significance (MGUS) and monoclonal B-cell lymphocytosis (MBL) to which it bears similarities in its apparent priming for more advanced hematologic disease combined with a lack of symptoms and overall low risk of progression.

 The acquisition of additional mutations can cause CHIP to transform into the related blood disorders MDS and AML.
+Clonal Cytopenias of Undetermined Significance (CCUS) is defined as: